PistachioPony/gamesparks-docs/MARKDOWN/Documentation/NoSQL Explorer.md

 ![](img/6.png)

-## Output Panel
+## Working with the Output Panel

-The results for the operations you perform against a database Collection are returned into the *Output* panel.
+The results for the operations you perform against a database Collection are returned into the *Output* panel - you can click *Find* or *Explain* to get results.
 For example, here is the result for *Explain* for the *Find* tab:

 ![](img/17.png)